FloSchuberth/cSEM/dev/igsca_tree_port_review.typ

   [P6], [No input validation], [#open],
 )

+The test file has been updated to pass strings and has gained
+#link(<negctl>)[section 5.4]'s three blocks --- but its original five blocks are
-The test file has been updated to pass strings, so it no longer errors on the signature --- but T1--T4 are untouched, and T4 is what will actually stop a run completing.
+untouched, so T1--T3 stand and T4 is only half-addressed: `ctl_mixed` now exists at the foot of the file while all 17 original calls still use a bare `igsca_tree_control()`.
+T4 is what will actually stop a run completing.

 #pagebreak()